Guilherme-Vasconcelos/safenotes/docs/USAGE.md

 # Usage

-Hello!
-Here you will find everything about Safenotes usage.
-If you have not yet installed it, please refer to docs/INSTALLATION.md.
+If you have not yet installed Safenotes, please refer to docs/INSTALLATION.md.

 Safenotes is a work in progress, so not all features are available yet.
+More things will be added here once they are implemented.

 ---